 The proseal laryngeal mask airway was launched in 2000 and is a modified version of the classic laryngeal mask airway.

 In addition to the silicone rim intended to seal around the larynx, the distal tip has an esophageal drainage port designed to communicate with the gastrointestinal tract.

 The port allows suction, potentially reducing the risk of gastric content aspiration.

-Its insertion time is slightly longer compared to the classic laryngeal mask airway, but it shows a 50% improvement in obtaining a proper seal.
+Its insertion time is slightly longer than the classic laryngeal mask airway, but it shows a 50% improvement in obtaining a proper seal.

 Many unconventional techniques for proseal laryngeal mask airway insertion have been described, offering options for the operator when faced with a difficult airway in the adult or pediatric population.

-Potential problems may include poor position, laryngeal edema, 9 and airway obstruction.
-Complications regarding the laryngeal mask airways in general are discussed later.
+Potential problems may include poor position, laryngeal edema, nine, and airway obstruction.
+Complications regarding the laryngeal mask airways, in general, are discussed later.

 After establishing an airway with the intubating laryngeal mask airway, an endotracheal tube (ETT) can be inserted through the metal channel.
-It has been incorporated into difficult airway management algorithms.
+It has been incorporated into complex airway management algorithms.

 C-tracheal laryngeal mask

 Last year, a modified intubating laryngeal mask airway was developed that incorporates fiber optics to provide a real-time view of the glottis.